zammad/zammad-user-documentation/basics/service-ticket/follow-up.rst

 Responding to Individual Messages
 ---------------------------------

-.. note:: 💡 When taking action on a new ticket, remember to :ref:`change the state from “new” to “open” <new-vs-open>`.

 Use the **⮪ reply** button under a message to reply to it directly.

 .. figure:: /images/basics/service-ticket/follow-up-reply-button.jpg